BluffSet7340/stat-checker/README.md

 # GitHub Stat Checker

-A modern web app to view your GitHub profile statistics, built with Next.js 15, NextAuth.js, Tailwind CSS, and deployed on Vercel.
+A web app to view your GitHub profile statistics, built with Next.js 15, NextAuth.js, Tailwind CSS, and deployed on Vercel.

 ## Features